systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ![Qualification in Model Window](/tutorial-img/06-customizing/qualification_in_model_window.png)

-Notice that the Qualification failure message has already been changed, and now helpfully tells us to set the `domain/image` attribute to something not autogenerated.
+Notice that the Qualification failure message has already been changed, and now helpfully tells us to set the `domain/image` attribute to something not auto-generated.
 Let's follow this advice.

 Select the Docker `Image` Asset, expand the `Selected Assets Panel`, set the `si/name` attribute of the Docker `Image` to "mysql", and press 'Enter'.
 You will see the progress bar update, and the Qualification will pass: